 Dead-reckoning.
-Dead reckoning is a well explored approach that estimates the future location of a moving object (e.g., ground vehicle, robot or aircraft [3,8,20]) based on its past position and speed.
-Compared with them, VeTrack does not have special, high precision sensors (e.g., odometer in robotics or radar [27] for ground vehicles), while the required accuracy is much higher than that of aviation.
+Dead reckoning is a well explored approach that estimates the future location of a moving object (e.g., ground vehicle [26]) based on its past position and speed.
+Compared with them, VeTrack does not have special, high precision sensors (e.g., odometer in robotics or radar [26] for ground vehicles), while the required accuracy is much higher than that of aviation.

-Dead reckoning has been used for indoor localization using smartphones equipped with multiple inertial sensors [12,30].
+Dead reckoning has been used for indoor localization using smartphones equipped with multiple inertial sensors [27], [28].
 Its main problem is fast error accumulation due to inertial data noises and a lot of work has attempted to mitigate the accumulation.
-Foot-mounted sensors have been shown effective in reducing the error [31,43].
+Foot-mounted sensors have been shown effective in reducing the error [29].
 Smartphones are more difficult because their poses are unknown and can change.
-Some outdoor localization work (e.g., CompAcc [13]) employs periodic GPS measurements to recalibrate the location.
-UnLoc [39] replaces GPS with virtual indoor landmarks with unique sensor data patterns for calibration.
+UnLoc [9] replaces GPS with virtual indoor landmarks with unique sensor data patterns for calibration.